Semiparametric Triple Difference Estimators: Estimation

 \section{Estimation}

-In this section, we propose robust estimators for our parameters of interest.
-Similar to the previous sections, we present the results first for the panel data setting, followed by repeated cross-sections setting.
+In this section, we first present two estimation strategies for each setting based on the identification results of \Cref{sec:id}.
+We discuss the potential issues that these estimation strategies can face.
+Then we propose efficient and robust estimators based on the influence functions of our parameters of interest to address these issues.
+Similar to the previous sections, we present our results first for the panel data setting, followed by those for the repeated cross-sections setting.